 Fritz Zorn meets Arcade Fire meets The Intellectual Chaos.

 I’ve scribbled and drawn this during a time I felt really bad.
-The Jüngling had just dumped me (via text message while he was on a student’s party less than a kilometre away from me.
-Wanker.), I was heartbroken, I lived on dark chocolate (Schwarze Herrenschokolade) and red wine, cycled myself to death (>5 hours per day), cried myself to sleep every night, slept maybe 3-4 hours per night, listened to nothing but Mahler and Arcade Fire, and read nothing but destructive literature.
-Full-on Werther-style (without the copycat suicide, though, or otherwise you wouldn’t have the pleasure of reading all this).
-So yeah, it was a time when I tried to keep myself busy and distract myself from the bad things, when I tried to stop my intestines from writhing and my heart from hurting.
-[It was also the time I applied for a job at the theatre, so something good came out of it after all, yay!]
-Anyway, one of the ways to deal with how I felt and how I couldn’t stand to be who I was back then and how I tried to punish my body for what was going on in my heart, mind, and spirit, was the above result.
+The Jüngling had just dumped me (via text message while he was on a faculty party less than 10min away from me), I was heartbroken, I ate nothing but dark chocolate (Schwarze Herrenschokolade) and drank red wine, cycled myself to exhaustion (>5 hours per day), cried myself to sleep every night, slept maybe 3-4 hours per night, listened to nothing but Mahler and Arcade Fire, and read nothing but destructive literature.
+Full-on Werther-style.
+Minus the suicide.
+So yeah, not the best of times.
+I tried to keep myself busy to stop my intestines from writhing and my heart from hurting.
+It was also the time I applied for a job at the theatre, so it wasn’t the worst of times, after all.
+Anyway, one of the ways to deal with how I felt and the fact I loathed to be me and that I tried to punish my body for what was going on in my heart was this drawing.
 It is a symbiosis of Arcade Fire’s My Body is a Cage from the Album Neon Bible (2007) – one of the best songs out there –

-and the cover of Fritz Zorn’s Mars, a scandalous book with huge success in Germany during the late 70s and 80s; a ruthless account with the well-off bourgeois Swiss society and its responsibility for the narrator’s deadly cancer.
+and the cover of Fritz Zorn’s Mars, a scandalous book with huge success in Germany during the late 70s and 80s; a ruthless account with the well-off bourgeois Swiss society on which he blames his lethal cancer.
 Fun stuff, yay!
 No, but seriously: that is one of the most intense things I’ve ever read.
 Every sentence is so strong, so violent, so powerful.

 Whatever exists is inevitably flawed.